QuantumQ1/quantumq1.github.io/index.md

 # Lab of Quantum Fields and Strings

 Welcome to the **Lab of Quantum Fields and Strings**.

-Our group conducts research in **Quantum Field Theory (QFT)** and **String Theory**, with a primary emphasis on understanding the structural and analytical properties of **scattering amplitudes**.
-As a fundamental bridge between high-energy experiments(such as proton–proton collisions at the Large Hadron Collider) and theoretical physics, scattering amplitudes encode essential information about the elementary forces of nature.
+Our group conducts research in **Quantum Field Theory (QFT)** and **String Theory**, with a primary emphasis on understanding the structural and analytical properties of **Scattering Amplitudes**.
+As a fundamental bridge between high-energy experiments(such as proton–proton collisions at the Large Hadron Collider) and high-energy physics theory, scattering amplitudes encode essential information about the elementary forces of nature.
 We aim to uncover the deep mathematical structures governing fundamental interactions, develop new analytic and geometric frameworks, and apply these insights to problems in field theory, gravity, and string theory.

 ---